dncarley/KeccakInPython/README.md

 KeccakInPython implements the SHA 3 hash function.
 This project extends the original implementation by implementing testcases and optimizations for the KeccakInPython class.

-Additional documentation has been created with Doxygen for a quick overview of KeccakInPython.

 ------- Original README -------